oolayemi/diralabsapi/README.md

-This is a submission of Dira Labs backend test written with laravel framework (PHP).
+API for Dira Labs to create a waitlister.
+It is written with Laravel Framework

+You can view the documentation for the http endpoint and possible response at <a href="https://documenter.getpostman.com/view/12010453/UVeCP7f1">here</a>